sfbrigade/support-sfusd/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result

+   - Alternatively, you can open [http://[LAN_IP]:3000](http://[LAN_IP]:3000) on another device, such as a phone on the same network.
+Replace `LAN_IP` with the IP address of your development server, which can be found inside of the "LAN url" part of the `npm run dev` log.

 <br>

 # Further Notes to help you out

 Visit our [Notion](https://aquatic-magpie-a51.notion.site/Engineering-Guide-5cddd23f2ab0494cba2edcc93764f27f) for Engineers

+## Gotchas

+For Tailwind CSS, do not use `h-screen` as it is broken on mobile Safari.
+Instead, use our custom class `h-dvh-with-fallback` until which time the official `h-dvh` alone suffices (fallbacks are not needed).

 <!-- References and Icons -->